Breathtaking engagement rings with VS2 clarity center stones from White Flash.

 From an expert’s perspective, there are no discernible clarity differences between these two engagement rings.
 In fact, both diamonds display incredible sparkle and look equally stunning.

 While VS2 diamonds are usually eyeclean, there do exist outliers that aren’t and may contain inclusions that are visible to the naked eye.
 From experience, these outliers are usually larger in carat size (>2ct) or had barely made it past the SI1 grade.

 Reading a lab report will only tell you the clarity grade but it won’t tell you whether the diamond is eyeclean.
 This is why I always stress the importance of magnified photographs/videos and never buying blind.

 [subject]Examples of Undesirable Diamonds in the VS2 Grade[/heading]

 Inclusion plot from GIA report shows a concentration of clouds in the same vicinity.

 As you can see above, an eye clean diamond isn’t always guaranteed.
 Having an eye clean diamond is largely dependent on a few factors: color of the inclusions, cut quality (better light performance helps conceal imperfections) as well as the nature of the flaws.

-Princess cut with dark crystal inclusions under table facet
+Princess cut with dark crystal inclusions under table facet.

-At this point in time, if you are worried about buying a diamond in the VS clarity grade, don’t be.
-What I had shown you so far are “exceptions” we don’t normally see.
+At this point, if you are worried about buying a diamond in the VS2 clarity grade, don’t be.
+What I had shown you above are exceptions that you don’t normally see.
 The sole purpose of showing these examples is to highlight the need for better awareness and verification of details.